 SNMP is one of the most popular protocols for monitoring bandwidth on switches, routers, firewalls, and many other kinds of networking gear.
-If you dig into the details of how SNMP works, things can get complicated, especially until you absorb new terminology like OIDs, MIBs, protocol data units, traps, and variable bindings.
+If you dig into the details of how SNMP works, things can get complicated, especially until you absorb new terminologies like OIDs, MIBs, protocol data units, traps, and variable bindings.

-FrameFlow hides all of the complicated parts about SNMP and lets you quickly and easily get the bandwidth data that you need.
+FrameFlow hides all of the complicated parts of SNMP and lets you quickly and easily get the bandwidth data that you need.
 In this tutorial, we'll show you how to quickly set up bandwidth monitoring for a switch.